ecj94/thesis/Data/Hyp & inclusion_Hyp/README.md

 29. OneTailed: indicates whether one-sided testing was done for *p*-values and reproducible results, where 'TRUE' = yes, 'FALSE' = no, and 'UNKNOWN' was assigned if it was unknown whether one-sided or two-sided testing was done.
 30. Marg.Sig: indicates whether a *p*-value in the range (.05 - .10] was considered marginally significant by authors , where '1' = yes, '0'= no, and 'NA' = result was not a *p*-value in the range (.05 - .10].
 We decided that a *p*-value was assigned marginal significance by the authors if:
     - the expressions margin* or approach* were mentioned in relation to its significance, following Ohlsson Collentine et al. (2019).
-    - for *p*-values in tables, we considered significance levels of *p* < .10 in captions of tables to be assignment of marginal significance.
+    - for *p*-values in tables, we considered significance levels of *p* < .10 in captions to be assignment of marginal significance.
 31. Hypothesis: phrasing of the explicitly stated hypothesis from the article.
 32. Information from text article used: information from the text of the article used to determine that a result was related to an explicitly stated hypothesis.
-33. Comment:
+33. Comment: notable information on specific results or the article they belong to.